|C*A P S||

 the C* Audio Plugin Suite

-Being a LADSPA[ladspa]wp library, CAPS is concerned with audio manipulation only and does not offer any sort of user interface.
-Thus, it is in principle not bound to a particular operating system or architecture.
+As a LADSPA[ladspa]wp library, CAPS is concerned with audio manipulation only and does not offer any sort of user interface.
+Thus, the software is in principle not bound to a particular operating system or architecture.
 However, most compatible host applications will be found on Linux systems.

-Some features of CAPS are designed to make use of vector arithmetic.
-When compiled for a CPU without hardware acceleration, the resulting binary is often found to be slower than equivalent code explicitly designed for scalar arithmetic.
+Some features of CAPS are designed to make use of hardware-accelerated vector-4 arithmetic.
+The code can be compiled to run without hardware acceleration, but the resulting binary must be expected to be notably slower than equivalent code explicitly designed for scalar arithmetic would be.

 CAPS for Electric Guitar

-To produce a workable digital audio stream from an electric guitar, it is essential that the instrument is connected through a high-quality high-impedance input device.
+To produce a workable digital audio stream from an electric guitar, it is vital that the instrument is connected through a high-quality high-impedance input device.

 The simplest recommended virtual amplification setup consists of

-Oversampled plugins have a latency roughly equivalent to the number of filter taps divided by the oversampling ratio.
-For example, 4x oversampling with 32-tap filters results in 8 samples of latency.
+Oversampled plugins have a latency roughly equivalent to the size of the oversampling filters divided by the oversampling ratio.
+For example, 4x oversampling with 32-tap filters results in a latency of 8 samples.

 All other plugins have a latency of zero unless noted otherwise.